stadium-software/workflow-steps/README.md

       1. Implement the [Icons](https://github.com/stadium-software/icons) module
       2. Locate the icon name (see [Finding an icon](https://github.com/stadium-software/icons#finding-an-icon))
       3. Copy the name of the symbol (e.g. ic:sharp-check or svg-spinners:gooey-balls-1) and paste it into the iconclasses parameter
-      4. Icons colours and sizes can also be defined as classes (space-separated) (e.g. material-symbols:chat-error-sharp icon-size-16 icon-color-red) (see [Icon Styles](https://github.com/stadium-software/icons#icon-styles))
+      4. Icon colours and sizes can also be defined as classes (space-separated) (e.g. material-symbols:chat-error-sharp icon-size-16 icon-color-red) (see [Icon Styles](https://github.com/stadium-software/icons#icon-styles))
    5. link (relative or absolute url): Optionally, add a link
    6. position (int): The position of the step in the workflow